equinor/TimeSeriesAnalysis/readme.md

 	pause
 ```

-* check that the script concludes with "Your package was pushe" and no error messages in yellow or red.
+* check that the script concludes with "Your package was pushed" and no error messages in yellow or red.

 * notice that you need to iterate the version number in your .csproj file every time you push a new version of the package.